sswu-prism-lab/sswu-prism-lab.github.io/_pages/home.md

   <p style="margin-bottom: 0;">If you are interested, please contact <a href="mailto:wjko@sungshin.ac.kr" class="rainbow-link">Prof. Wonjun Ko</a>😄</p>
 </div>

-#### We are Pattern Recognition and Intelligent System Modeling Lab :D
+#### We are Pattern Recognition and Intelligent System Modeling Lab!

 <div style="text-align: justify;">